TL;DR

 The danger lies in chronic stress, where the body's stress response system remains activated over a long period.
 Imagine leaving your car's engine revving in the red for months on end.
 Sooner or later, critical components will start to fail.
 That is what chronic stress does to the human body.

-According to the latest data from the UK's Health and Safety Executive (HSE), the situation is alarming.
+According to the latest data from the UK public and industry sources and Safety Executive (HSE), the situation is alarming.
 In 2022/23, an estimated 875,000 workers were suffering from work-related stress, depression, or anxiety.
 This accounts for a staggering 49% of all work-related ill health.
 The trend lines for 2025 suggest this problem is intensifying, driven by economic uncertainty, digital overload, and the blurring of lines between work and home.

 Key Symptoms of Chronic Stress